Mortgage Applications Increase in Latest Weekly Survey

 FEMA Alert

-FEMA has issued a Fire Management Assistance Declaration for the state of New Mexico to supplement state, tribal and local recovery efforts in the areas affected by the Cook’s Peak Fire on April 28, 2022.
+FEMA has issued a Major Disaster Declaration for the state of Nebraska to supplement state, tribal and local recovery efforts in areas affected by severe storms and straight-line winds on May 12, 2022.
 The following counties have been approved for assistance:

 Public Assistance: